 Breastfeeding jaundice may be prevented or reduced by increasing the frequency of feedings.
 If the bilirubin level continues to increase > 18 mg/dL in a term infant with early breastfeeding jaundice, a temporary change from breast milk to formula may be appropriate; phototherapy also may be indicated at higher levels.
 Stopping breastfeeding is necessary for only 1 or 2 days, and the mother should be encouraged to continue expressing breast milk regularly so she can resume nursing as soon as the infant’s bilirubin level starts to decline.
 She also should be assured that the hyperbilirubinemia has not caused any harm and that she may safely resume breastfeeding.
 It is not advisable to supplement with water or dextrose because that may disrupt the mother’s production of milk.

 This treatment can rapidly remove bilirubin from circulation and is indicated for severe hyperbilirubinemia, which most often occurs with immune-mediated hemolysis.
 Small amounts of blood are withdrawn and replaced through an umbilical vein catheter to remove partially hemolyzed and antibody-coated RBCs as well as circulating Igs.
-The blood is replaced with uncoated donor RBCs.
+The blood is replaced with uncoated donor RBCs that do not have the RBC membrane antigen that binds the circulating antibodies.
+That is, type O blood is used if the neonate is sensitized to AB antigens and Rh-negative blood is used if the neonate is sensitized to Rh antigen.
+Because adult donor RBCs have more ABO antigen sites than fetal cells, type-specific transfusion will intensify the hemolysis.
 Only unconjugated hyperbilirubinemia can cause kernicterus, so if conjugated bilirubin is elevated, the level of unconjugated rather than total bilirubin is used to determine the need for exchange transfusion.

-Specific indications are serum bilirubin ≥ 20 mg/dL at 24 to 48 h or ≥ 25 mg/dL at > 48 h and failure of phototherapy to result in a 1- to 2-mg/dL (17- to 34-μmol/L) decrease within 4 to 6 h of initiation or at the first clinical signs of kernicterus regardless of bilirubin levels.
+For term infants, specific indications are serum bilirubin ≥ 20 mg/dL at 24 to 48 h or ≥25 mg/dL at > 48 h and failure of phototherapy to result in a 1- to 2-mg/dL (17- to 34-μmol/L) decrease within 4 to 6 h of initiation or at the first clinical signs of kernicterus regardless of bilirubin levels.
 If the serum bilirubin level is > 25 mg/dL when the neonate is initially examined, preparation for an exchange transfusion should be made in case intensive phototherapy fails to lower the bilirubin level.
-An alternative approach uses the weight of the neonate in grams divided by 100 to determine the bilirubin level (in mg/dL) at which exchange transfusion is indicated.
-Thus, a 1000-g neonate would receive an exchange transfusion at a bilirubin level of ≥ 10 mg/dL, and a 1500-g neonate would receive an exchange transfusion at a bilirubin level of ≥ 15 mg/dL.

 Most often, 160 mL/kg (twice the infant’s total blood volume) of packed RBCs is exchanged over 2 to 4 h; an alternative is to give 2 successive exchanges of 80 mL/kg each over 1 to 2 h.
 To do an exchange, 20 mL of blood is withdrawn and then immediately replaced by 20 mL of transfused blood.
 This procedure is repeated until the total desired volume is exchanged.
 For critically ill or premature infants, aliquots of 5 to 10 mL are used to avoid sudden major changes in blood volume.
 The goal is to reduce bilirubin by nearly 50%, with the knowledge that hyperbilirubinemia may rebound to about 60% of pretransfusion level within 1 to 2 h.
 It is also customary to lower the target level by 1 to 2 mg/dL in conditions that increase the risk of kernicterus (eg, fasting, sepsis, acidosis).
 Exchange transfusions may need to be repeated if bilirubin levels remain high.
 Finally, there are risks and complications with the procedure, and the success of phototherapy has reduced the frequency of exchange transfusion.